ionos-cloud/ionosctl/docs/subcommands/DNS/record/update.md

 ## Description

 Partially modify a record's properties.
-This command uses a combination of GET and PUT to simulate a PATCH operation.
+This command uses a combination of GET and PUT to simulate a PATCH operation
-You must use either --zone-id and --record-id, or alternatively use filters: --name and/or --zone-id.
-Note that if choosing to use filters, the operation will fail if more than one record is found

 ## Options